Back to blog

 Step 4: Open a Bank Account

-This is consistently the hardest part.
-Banks have become extremely selective about offshore company accounts.
-Expect to provide:
+Banking is consistently the most constrained step.
+Banks are highly selective about offshore company accounts.
+Standard documentation requirements:

 • Certified passport copies and proof of address for all directors/shareholders